French writer Annie Ernaux awarded Nobel Prize in literature | Entertainment

 - Sweden

-French author Annie Ernaux, who has fearlessly mined her own biography to explore life in France since the 1940s, won this year's Nobel Prize in literature on Thursday for work that illuminates murky corners of memory, family and society.
+French author Annie Ernaux, who has fearlessly mined her experiences as a working-class woman to explore life in France since the 1940s, won this year's Nobel Prize in literature Thursday for work that illuminates the murky corners of memory, family and society.

+“I will fight to my last breath so that women can choose to be a mother, or not to be.
+It's a fundamental right,” she said at a news conference in Paris.
+Ernaux's first book, “Cleaned Out,” was about her own illegal abortion before it was legalized in France.

+Ernaux also spoke about the importance of continuing to fight for women's rights, and her hope for peace because of her childhood during World War II.

-The Swedish Academy said Ernaux, 82, was recognised for “the courage and clinical acuity'' of books rooted in her background in a working-class family in the Normandy region of northwest France.
+The Swedish Academy said Ernaux, 82, was recognised for “the courage and clinical acuity'' of books rooted in her small-town background in the Normandy region of northwest France.

-Anders Olsson, chairman of the Nobel literature committee, said Ernaux is “an extremely honest writer who is not afraid to confront the hard truths.”
-“She writes about things that no one else writes about, for instance her abortion, her jealousy, her experiences as an abandoned lover and so forth.
-I mean, really hard experiences,” he told The Associated Press after the award announcement in Stockholm.

 Her more than 20 books, most of them very short, chronicle events in her life and the lives of those around her.
 They present uncompromising portraits of sexual encounters, abortion, illness and the deaths of her parents.